When Was the Book of Revelation Written?

 There are different views to the time when the book of Revelation was written.
 Some believe it was written during the reign of Nero (A.D.
 54–68), or during the reign of Vespasian (A.D.
 69–79), or during the reign of Domitian (A.D.
 81–96).

 The scholars who suggest the early date for the writing of the book of Revelation see the persecution pointed to in the letters to the seven churches as that suffered by Christians under Nero (A.D.
 64), or possibly later under Vespasian.
-They see that the troubles portrayed by the book of Revelation are being similar to the troubles that affected the city of Rome from the last years of Nero to the early years of Vespasian.
+They see that the troubles given in the book of Revelation are similar to the troubles that affected the city of Rome from the last years of Nero to the early years of Vespasian.

 And they also identify the beast that suffers a deadly wound and is healed (Revelation 13:3) and in the beast that “was, and is not; and shall ascend out of the bottomless pit” (Revelation 17:8) as pointing to Nero.
 The scholars interpret the number 666 (Revelation 13:18) as symbolic number for Nero Caesar, when spelled in Hebrew consonantal letters (Nrwn Qsr).
 According to these markers, the scholars believe that the book of Revelation was written in the late 60’s or 70’s of the 1st century.